-A PicoScope (oscilloscope, sometimes known as a labscope) turns your laptop or desktop PC into a powerful diagnostic tool.
+An Automotive PicoScope turns your laptop or desktop PC into a powerful diagnostic tool.
 Think of it as the X-ray machine of diagnostics, letting you see the changing signals inside wires.

-In order to utilise the oscilloscope, you will need a PC and some test leads to connect to the vehicle.
+In order to use our automotive oscilloscopes, you will need a PC and some test leads to connect to the vehicle.
 Most people purchase one of our award winning Automotive Diagnostics Kits.
 These money-saving kits contain everything you need.
-Please consider our 2 Channel or 4 Channel Starter Kits or our more advanced kits (listed above) rather than purchasing the oscilloscope on its own.
+Please consider our 2 Channel or 4 Channel Starter or Diagnostic Kits or our more advanced kits (listed above) rather than purchasing the oscilloscope on its own.

-Our 2-channel 4225 oscilloscope is a really good choice for specific applications that need only 2 channels as well as for those with budgetary constraints.
-However, please consider choosing the 4-channel 4425 or a kit that contains it, because it is far more useful and a better long-term investment.
-Kits can be upgraded by purchasing extra components, a 2-channel scope cannot.
+Our 2-channel 4225 Automotive Oscilloscope is a really good choice for specific applications that need only 2 channels as well as for those with budgetary constraints.
+However, please consider choosing the 4-channel 4425 Automotive Oscilloscope or a kit that contains it, because it is far more useful and a better long-term investment.
+Kits can be upgraded by purchasing extra components but a 2-channel scope cannot.

 We can also supply you with a range of suitable desktop and laptop PCs.
 You can use any suitable Windows-based laptop or PC that you may have.